felidadae/owca/examples/kubernetes/scripts/README.md

 tune_stage(ClusterInfoLoader.get_instance().get_workloads_names())
 ```

-On stdout You will be given after 20 minutes new timestamp.
+After 20 minutes on stdout You will be given  new timestamp.
 You should insert this timestamp in wca_scheduler
 configuration file.
 Whats more You should update info about nodes and workloads in files
 nodes.json workloads.json.